adh30/Sphygmocor-Reservoir/README.md

 # Heart rate variability (HRV) and baroreceptor sensitivity measures

-[NB THESE MEASURES ARE EXPERIMENTAL FOR SPHYGMOCOR DATA]{.underline}
+**[NB THESE MEASURES ARE EXPERIMENTAL FOR SPHYGMOCOR DATA]**

 The root mean square of successive differences (RMSSD), the standard deviation of the pulse intervals (SDNN) and baroreflex sensitivity (BRS) are calculated essentially according to Sluyter et al.[2],<sup>[a]</sup> The validity of such ultrashort recordings has been studied by Munoz et al.[3] Further details on the meaning and interpretation of these measures can be found in Shaffer and Ginsberg.[4]
 It is probably useful to normalise HRV (or adjust it statistically) to mean RR interval due to the correlation between HRV and resting heart rate.[5]
 This can be done as a post-processing step in the statistical package used.

 # Wave intensity

-[NB THESE MEASURES ARE EXPERIMENTAL FOR SPHYGMOCOR DATA]{.underline}
+**[NB THESE MEASURES ARE EXPERIMENTAL FOR SPHYGMOCOR DATA]**

 If it is assumed that excess pressure (*P~xs~*) is proportional to aortic flow velocity (*U*) (essentially a 3-element Windkessel assumption -- see above) then the pattern of aortic wave intensity (*dI*) can be estimated (being proportional to *dP* x *dP~xs~*).
-If one of aortic wave speed or *dU* is known then wave intensity can be estimated on the basis of the Waterhammer equation.
+If one of aortic wave speed or *dU* is known then wave intensity can be estimated.
 If only pressure has been measured this problem cannot be solved without strong assumptions.
 In this case, it is assumed that peak aortic flow (*dU)* is 1m/s (based on data from [6]) and doesn't not vary with age, sex etc. While this is not true, it is may prove an acceptable approximation, but this remains to be tested.

 # Backward and forward pressure